Adding a CMS to Your Flask Web App Transcripts

 1:24 really deep, nested levels of imports.
 Right imports can use imports and weaken.
 Compose these reusable elements of our CMS in a much,

 1:33 much better way.
-Also has the ability to pass in variables and replace them in the page like Ginger.
+Also has the ability to pass in variables and replace them in the page like Jinja.
 But we didn't take advantage of that.

 1:41 So this marked down sub template library was exactly what we needed to make this work